New Hampshire's Most Historic Hotel at Dartmouth College

-Hanover Inn Dartmouth was once the home of General Ebenezer Brewster, who became Dartmouth College steward in 1769.
-In 1780 Brewster redesigned his home and converted it into a flourishing tavern.
+The oldest continuously operating hotel in New Hampshire, Hanover Inn Dartmouth was once the home of General Ebenezer Brewster, who became Dartmouth College steward in 1769.
+In 1780, Brewster redesigned his home and converted it into a flourishing tavern.
 In 1813, General Brewster's son, Amos, had the tavern moved to another site and initiated construction of a much larger building, which became known as the Dartmouth Hotel.
-Two years later the Wheelock Hotel was erected, and in 1901 the College began an extensive two-year reconstruction and remodeling of the hotel grounds and facilities.
+Two years later the Wheelock Hotel was erected, and in 1901 Dartmouth College began an extensive two-year reconstruction and remodeling of the hotel grounds and facilities.

 Hanover Inn Dartmouth is dedicated to environmental stewardship through the following:

 Clean Plate Club

 If you are unable to finish your meal, we will compost anything you leave behind.
 The Dartmouth Organic Farm uses our compost along with local businesses to grow the herbs and vegetables used in our restaurant.

 Local Food Sourcing

 Food purchasing is accomplished by being sensitive to the local farmers.
 Our goal is to consider and utilize our abundant natural resources, especially in the kitchen where executive Chef Justin Dain uses season-fresh, ingredients provided by local vendors to craft mouthwatering cuisine.

 All paper, plastic, glass and tin are recycled in our efforts to reduce what ends up in our land fills.
 If you have any waste that you are unsure where it goes, ask our staff for assistance.